virtualidentityag/aem-module-boilerplate/README.md

 All of the modules HTML markup needs to go into the module.tpl.html file, with the module div element directly as root element.
 It's not allowed to add a head, body or html tag around it.

-The module div needs to have an definite id which you use to scope your CSS and Javascript, so no other elements in AEM are getting influenced from your application.
+The module div needs to have an unique id which you use to scope your CSS and Javascript, so no other elements in AEM are getting influenced from your application.
 ```
 <div id="vi-app-module">
 	...
 </div>
 ```